ssilverman/snowy-json/README.md

 I'd love to say this: "The validator isn't wrong, the spec is ambiguous."™ \
 Realistic?
 No, but fun to say anyway.

+## Acknowledgements

+Thanks to
+<a href="https://www.jetbrains.com/?from=Snow">JetBrains</a> for providing an
+Open Source licence for IntelliJ, my favourite IDE since forever.

 ## License